Paresh08082000/BMI-Calculator/README.md

 # BMI-Calculator
-This is my first project
+This is my first basic project